TOMMY COOPER

 The Tommy Cooper Show: Floral Halls Theatre, Scarborough, 1975

 I was extremely fortunate to see Tommy Cooper live on stage whilst on a family holiday at Scarborough in 1975 aged 8 years old.
-It was the first comedy show I had ever been to and I remember the experience so well.
+I remember the experience so well.
 The lights in the theatre dimmed and the curtains opened to reveal nothing on stage apart from a bed with Tommy lying on it asleep.
-One member of the audience started to laugh and then another and then another all the time Cooper having done nothing apart from lying asleep on the bed.
+One member of the audience started to laugh and then another and then another all the time Cooper having done nothing apart from lie asleep on the bed.
 After a good five minutes everyone in the theatre was laughing loudly waiting for something, anything to happen.
 When the laughter had reached breaking point and with split second timing Cooper lifted his head from the bed and said ‘What?
 Has somebody come on stage?’
 The audience managed a further outburst of laughter and he was got on with the doomed magic with the audience in the palm of his hand.
 It was a moment of comic genius.
-The show featured classic set pieces such as the famous hat routine when Cooper told a story with characters determined by what sort of hat he was given by a stagehand passing the hats threw his legs so that he can put them on his head.
+The show features classic set pieces such as the famous hat routine when Cooper tells a story with characters determined by what sort of hat he is given by a stagehand passing the hats threw his legs so that he can put them on his head.
 So the policemen said this and the soldier said that and so on.
 When the stagehand ran out of hats and just put his empty hand that Cooper’s legs, the reply from Cooper was ‘I don’t know what that’s doing there!!’
 To open the second half of that memorable show, Cooper walked onto thunderous applause and before he did anything he said goodnight to the audience and walked off stage!
 It was an unforgettable night.

-Since Cooper’s passing in 1984 infamously on stage during a live TV show Live From Her Majesty’s, I have seen a number of plays about the comedian.
+Since Tommy Cooper’s passing (tragically and infamously on stage and TV in 1984), I have seen a number of plays about the comedian.
 Most notably I saw Jerome Flynn play him brilliantly the play Jus’ Like That! in 2003 at The Garrick Theatre in London’s West End.
 In 2008 a statue of Tommy Cooper designed by Graham Ibbotson was unveiled in Caerphilly, Wales by the actor, Sir Anthony Hopkins, a lifelong fan.
-I saw a revival of the play again in 2011 at the Edinburgh Fringe when Clive Mantle starred at the magician.
+I saw a revival of the play again n 2011 at the Edinburgh Fringe when Clive Mantle starred at the magician.

 Leave a Reply